MvvmCross/MvvmCross/docs/_documentation/plugins/3rd-party-plugins.md

 ---
+layout: documentation
-title: "3rd party plugins"
+title: 3rd party plugins
-excerpt: ""
+category: Plugins
 ---
 On this page you can find MvvmCross plugins that are made by 3rd parties.
 Feel free to add any missing plugin to this table.
 [block:parameters]